Lemon Bread Pudding

 - 3 tablespoons lemon juice

 - 2 teaspoons grated lemon zest

 - Toss bread and raisins in an ungreased 1-1/2-qt. baking dish.
 In a small saucepan, combine milk, sugar, butter and salt; cook and stir until butter melts.
 Remove from the heat.
 Whisk eggs and vanilla in a small bowl.
 Stir a small amount of the hot milk mixture into the egg mixture; return all to the pan, stirring constantly.
 Pour over bread and raisins.

 - For sauce, combine the sugar and cornstarch in a saucepan.
 Stir in water until smooth.
 Bring to a boil over medium heat; cook and stir for 1-2 minutes, or until thickened.
 Remove from the heat.
-Stir in lemon juice, peel and butter until butter melts.
+Stir in lemon juice, zest and butter until butter melts.
 Serve over warm or cold pudding.
 Refrigerate any leftovers.
-Yield: 6 servings.